-If you’re looking for the ultimate collard greens recipe, look no further.
-This classic southern dish features tender collard greens, cooked to perfection, southern-style, with savory bacon, onions, and garlic.
+If you’re looking for the best collard greens recipe, look no further.
+This classic southern side dish features tender collard greens, cooked to perfection, southern style, with savory bacon, onions, a ham hock, and garlic.
 Trust me – once you try these greens, you’ll never need another recipe again.

-When I first made these greens, my husband told me that they were the best collard greens that he had ever had.
+When I first made this collard greens recipe for my husband, he told me that they were the best collard greens that he had ever had.
 Coming from a guy raised in Louisiana, that’s saying something.
-(I have also adapted an Instant Pot Collard Greens recipe, and it is just as delicious!)
+(I have also adapted this great recipe into an Instant Pot Collard Greens recipe, and it is just as delicious!)

-Collard greens can be bitter, but I have added the perfect amount of heat, sugar, and acid to cut the bitterness so that they are so delicious.
-This is one of our favorite side dish recipes, and the bold flavors in this recipe just might blow your mind.
+People expect greens to be bitter, but this recipe has the perfect amount of sugar, acid, and spice to cut the bitterness so that the greens are cooked and seasoned perfectly.
+This is one of our favorite side dish recipes, and the bold flavors in this easy to follow recipe just might blow your mind.
+If you’re cooking greens for the first time, this easy recipe is going to help you take your Southern cooking to the next level – anyone can make greens!

 A bowl of collard greens on a paper towel where fried chicken is draining.